safe-eiffel/ecli/tools/query_assistant/README.txt

 		[-max_length <length>]	Maximum length of long data when metadata seem unbounded.
-		[-parent_cursor <name>]	Parent class of cursor classes are <parent> instead of ECLI_CURSOR [-parent_modify <name>]	Parent class of modify classes are <parent> instead of ECLI_QUERY
+		[-parent_cursor <name>]	Parent class of cursor classes are <parent> instead of ECLI_CURSOR [-parent_modify <name>]	Parent class of modify classes are <parent> instead of ECLI_QUERY [-no_prototype]		Does not generate prototype functions in EPOM skeleton class.

 3. Known problems

 	* some SQL verification is done by query_assistant through letting the database